 However, there are processes you can use to remediate flags if necessary.
 We can’t guarantee that this method will work, but you should still pursue this avenue if you feel your numbers are incorrectly flagged.

-Once the flag has been removed, gradually reintroduce the number into your rotation and slowly ramp it up.
+Once the flag has been removed, gradually reintroduce the number into your outreach and slowly ramp it up.

 The PhoneBurner Advantage: When you buy your numbers from us, we’ll remediate flags on your behalf.
 Simply alert us and say that you think the number is incorrectly labeled “Spam” or “Scam Likely,” and we’ll start the process with the carrier.